abseil/abseil.github.io/_posts/2018-05-31-regular-types.md

 types behave like built-in types as well."

-A vastly-simplified summary, that has become popular in C++ design in later years, is "do as the ints do."
-Generally speaking, for a snippet of generic code operating on some type `T`, if it works properly on ints and also works properly for your new type (similarly bug-free/comprehensible/etc.), you've designed a reasonable type.
+A vastly-simplified summary, that has become popular in C++ design in later years, is "do as the `int`s do."
+Generally speaking, for a snippet of generic code operating on some type `T`, if it works properly on `int`s and also works properly for your new type (similarly bug-free/comprehensible/etc.), you've designed a reasonable type.